sarounds/w2anim/INSTALLATION.md

 ```
       print "TCL::TRACE_DELETECOMMAND: $interp -> ( $tclname )\n" if TRACE_DELETECOMMAND();
 ```
-This line is missing a "Tcl::" in front of the final TRACE_DELETECOMMAND.
+This line may or may not be missing a "Tcl::" in front of the final TRACE_DELETECOMMAND.
 So, the fixed line should look like:
 ```
       print "TCL::TRACE_DELETECOMMAND: $interp -> ( $tclname )\n" if Tcl::TRACE_DELETECOMMAND();
 ```